mrazomej/phd/docs/src/chapter_04/section_13_applications.md

 inducer and repressor in the active and inactive states, respectively.
-The corepressor is defined by $K_A < K_I$ since the corepressor favors binding to the repressor's active state; an inducer must satisfy $K_I < K_A$, as was found in the main text from the induction data (see [@Fig:ch2_fig04]).
-Much as was performed in the main text, we can make some predictions about the response of a corepressor.
+The corepressor is defined by $K_A < K_I$ since the corepressor favors binding to the repressor's active state; an inducer must satisfy $K_I < K_A$, as was found in Chapter 2 from the induction data (see [@Fig:ch2_fig04]).
+Much as was performed in Chapter 2, we can make some predictions about the response of a corepressor.
 In [@Fig:ch4_fig28](A), we show how varying the repressor copy number $R$ and the repressor-DNA binding energy $\Delta\varepsilon_{RA}$ influence the response.
 We draw the reader's attention to the decrease in